aceslei/public.lab/topic/ecommuod/writeup-001.md

 #### Operational elements

 * MySQL database will be populated with real-time updates from:
-    * RTPN data from e-commerce payment provider
+    * Real-Time-Payment-Notification (hereinafter "RTPN") data from e-commerce payment provider
     * Transaction request data from Ecommerce payment forms
     * Transaction request data from select authorized UO Departments\
     * (see also) figure 2016-11-22-004

 * MySQL database will be populated with batch/nightly/periodic updates from:
-    * UO Central IS Quikpay reporting ()
+    * UO Central IS Quikpay reporting (see also joey@)
+    * (see also) figure 2016-11-22-004

+* MySQL database will provide real-time updates to:
+    * Drupal CSM via Drupal Migrate Module
     * (see also) figure 2016-11-22-004

 #### Technical elements